Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 344 CHAPTER 17

-Xanthelasmas (zan-thuh-LAZmuhs) are much fl atter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape.
+Xanthelasmas (zan-thuh-LAZmuhs) are much flatter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape.

 Syringomas (sear-in-GO-muhs) are small pinpoint lesions that occur under the eyes.